Sabbac: Mr. Bryer

 After DC's 2011 The New 52, a new version of Sabbac was introduced.
 This version of Sabbac was a physical manifestation of the Seven Deadly Sins of Man, who can simultaneously possess a wicked person (in this case, Mr. Bryer, a rich man who bullies Billy Batson along with his sons) and transform that person into a 50-foot demon that breathes fire.
 Sabbac then attacked downtown Philadelphia under the command of Black Adam, who was intent on having the demon destroy the world so Adam could remake it in his own image.
 The Shazam Family united to save the city from Sabbac as Shazam himself took on Black Adam.
 Bryer is then sent to the hospital after Sabbac leaves his body.

 Powers and abilities

 All versions of Sabbac have immense strength, stamina, durability, speed, agility, reflexes, healing, and wisdom, as well as hypersonic flight.
-Both Barnes and Gregor are able to project fire from their mouths or hands.
+Karnes, Gregor, and Barnes are able to project fire from their mouths or hands.
 This is accomplished by saying Sabbac, which would undo the change.
 The Bryer version of Sabbac can possess human bodies, potentially live forever, and take on any appearance at will or cast illusions that makes him look like another person.